Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 The hood is a nice feature, because although I sleep in a fleece hat (unless it's really, really warm outside), I like the option of added softness and warmth around my neck.

 Another idea: stuff extra clothing in the hood, as a pillow.
+Or splurge on this backpacking pillow.

 Here's where things take an interesting turn in this sleeping bag gear review.